cogeotiff/rio-tiler-pds/README.md

   </a>
 </p>

-**Important** This is the new hosting module for rio-tiler mission specific code: please see https://github.com/cogeotiff/rio-tiler/issues/195
+**Important** This is the new module for rio-tiler missions specific (ref: https://github.com/cogeotiff/rio-tiler/issues/195)

 ## Install